 The Department of Genetics is an outstanding environment for basic science and translational research.
 There is a strong core of post doctoral trainees that contribute to the research.
 The faculty are funded through several mechanisms including a large number of R01s, a U01 and grants from the Department of Defense and other agencies.
 Two members of the faculty serve as leaders of program projects.
-Grants to the department total approximately eight million dollars annually in direct costs.
+Grants to the department total approximately 10 million dollars annually in direct costs.
 The research in the Department is also greatly enhanced by departmental infrastructure and leadership in institutional core facilities.

 The Department maintains a modern Microscopy Core with multiple platforms for live imaging, deconvolution, confocal, stereofluorescence, and brightfield microscopy.
 Imaging is supported by numerous software programs for processing and analyzing datasets.
 The Core is directed by Hank Adams who maintains the imaging equipment and trains departmental members on their use.